Skip to content

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-repented of the evil which he thought to do to his people.
+changed his mind about the evil that he planned to do to his people.

 32:15 And Mosesמשה